Last Updated On:

 Step 6: Craft Your Content

-If your pitch is accepted, then the next step is to get down to writing your guest post.
+If your pitch is accepted, then the next step in your guest posting strategy is to actually write your guest post.
 No matter what the circumstances may be, never compromise on the quality of content.

-Ask the site owners for guidelines – these will help you craft the perfect guest post for their blog.
+Ask the site owners for guidelines as these will help you craft the perfect guest post for their blog.

 Make sure you do your research carefully and use the right keywords.
-Have facts and figures to backup your claims, and use plenty of action words and emotional words.
+Have facts and figures to back up your claims and provide actionable insights to the audience.

-Always format your post correctly and read any instructions provided carefully.
+Always format your post correctly and follow the target website’s instructions carefully.